Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Related Work

 \section{Related Work}

-The current manuscript contributes to the domain of artificial neural network interpretability with the focus of enabling new scientific discovery through latent space models.
-Almost all of the neural network interpretability research works in science manage to confirm or deny whether neural networks learn certain known scientific concepts.
+The current manuscript concerns the domain of artificial neural network interpretability, with a focus on enabling new scientific discovery through latent space models.
+Much of the neural network interpretability research adresses the question of whether or not neural networks learn certain known scientific concepts.
 While verifying a neural network is an important task, it is unsuitable for gaining novel scientific insights.
 There has been limited progress toward revealing scientific insights in symbolic form from artificial neural networks that do not require previous knowledge of the underlying concept beforehand \cite{Wetzel2017b,cranmer2020discovering,Miles2021b,Liu2021}.
-These cases are rare examples where the underlying concept is encoded in a linear manner or other properties of the concept simplify the interpretation problem.
+These cases are rare examples where the underlying concept is encoded in a linear manner, or where other properties of the concept simplify the interpretation problem.
 While there are no unified approaches to interpreting latent space models, it might in principle be possible to build such models based on architectures with symbolic layers \cite{Martius2016,sahoo2018learning,Dugan2020,https://doi.org/10.48550/arxiv.2404.19756}

-Our article aims to interpret existing latent space models.
-We extend an interpretation framework \cite{https://doi.org/10.48550/arxiv.2401.04978} originally developed to interpret neural network classifiers to interpret neural network latent spaces.
+Our article aims instead to interpret existing latent space models.
+We extend an interpretation framework \cite{https://doi.org/10.48550/arxiv.2401.04978}, originally developed to interpret neural network classifiers, to interpret neural network latent spaces.

-The interpretation method relies on efficiently searching the space of symbolic equations which can be achieved by genetic search algorithms which form the backend of many symbolic regression algorithms.
-These include Eureqa \cite{Schmidt2009}, Operon C++\cite{Burlacu2020}, PySINDy \cite{Kaptanoglu2022}, Feyn\cite{Brolos2021}, Gene-pool Optimal Mixing Evolutionary Algorithm \cite{Virgolin2021}, GPLearn \cite{Stephens2022} and PySR\cite{Cranmer2023}.
-Other symbolic regression algorithms include deep symbolic regression uses recurrent neural networks \cite{petersen2020deep}, symbolic regression with transformers\cite{kamienny2022end,pmlr-v139-biggio21a} or AI Feynman \cite{Udrescu2020}.
+The interpretation method relies on efficiently searching the space of symbolic equations, which can be achieved by genetic search algorithms which form the backend of many symbolic regression algorithms.
+These include Eureqa \cite{Schmidt2009}, Operon C++ \cite{Burlacu2020}, PySINDy \cite{Kaptanoglu2022}, Feyn \cite{Brolos2021}, Gene-pool Optimal Mixing Evolutionary Algorithm \cite{Virgolin2021}, GPLearn \cite{Stephens2022} and PySR \cite{Cranmer2023}.
+Other symbolic regression algorithms include deep symbolic regression uses recurrent neural networks \cite{petersen2020deep}, symbolic regression with transformers \cite{kamienny2022end,pmlr-v139-biggio21a} or AI Feynman \cite{Udrescu2020}.

-An overview of interpretable scientific discovery with symbolic Regression can be found in\cite{Makke2022,Angelis2023}.
+An overview of interpretable scientific discovery with symbolic Regression can be found in \cite{Makke2022,Angelis2023}.